 Without concrete, the developed world would look radically different.
 All types of infrastructure and buildings are constructed with this miraculous material, from sidewalks and roads to foundations and buildings.

 While commonplace in modern life, this building material has a long and impressive history that began thousands of years ago, even before the Egyptian pyramids.
 Its history spans through the time of the Romans’ unprecedented structures and reaches forward into modern construction.

-We’ll take a look at what concrete is (and isn’t), how it came into being, how it played a part in creating the great cities and monumental buildings of the world, and how it shapes our lives every day.
+This post takes a look at the history of concrete, how it came to be, and how it played a part in creating the great cities and monumental buildings of the world.

-Limestone — also often called “lime” — plays the earliest role in the story of concrete, as the base ingredient in cement, and it’s been used for millennia.
+Limestone — also often called “lime” — plays an early role in the story of concrete, as the base ingredient in cement, and it’s been used for millennia.
 Predating another massive stone temple, Stonehenge, by 6,000 years, the Göbekli Tepe in modern-day Turkey was the earliest known limestone structure.
 Limestone made up the T-shaped pillars of this temple, which were built and carved by prehistoric people who had not yet developed metal tools or even pottery.